-Employers will be obligated to offer zero hour workers guaranteed hours.
-This must be the same as the regular amount of hours they work over a set period - the predicted period is 12 weeks.
-Individuals can reject the offered hours if they so wish, and remain on zero hours contracts.
+As the Bill currently stands, employers will be obliged to offer guaranteed hours to zero hour workers..
+The guaranteed number of hours must be the same as the regular number of hours they work over a set period - the predicted period is 12 weeks.
+Workers would be able to reject the offer of guaranteed hours if they so wish, and choose to remain on zero hours contracts.